parhelia512/bdiff/Build.md

 ## Introduction

-_BDiff / BPatch_ are written in Object Pascal and are designed to be compiled with Delphi 12.2.
+_BDiff / BPatch_ are written in Object Pascal and are designed to be compiled with Delphi 13.
 The programs can be built entirely from within the Delphi IDE, provided that some [prerequisites](#prerequisites) are met.

-> Versions of Delphi later than Delphi 12.2 may work.
-Older compilers may will fail to compile the code.
+> Versions of Delphi later than Delphi 13 may work.
+Older compilers may fail to compile the code.
 However, no other compilers have been tested.

 Both _BDiff_ and _BPatch_ can be compiled as either 32 or 64 bit Windows targets.